Consulta OnLine (periodico online) ISSN 1971-9892

 matter".

-Such result is
+Such result is accompanied

-review and, on the other hand, by the deconstruction of the priority in ascertaining
+the other hand, by the deconstruction of the priority in ascertaining

 compliance with the Constitution rather than with the rules of the European